-Don't forget units and significant figures!
+Don't Forget Sig figs and Units!

 • Part 1: Preparing Stock Solutions

 Even if you do not complete Part 1 of the Procedure, you should complete this portion of the Data Sheets as you will need these values for your calculations!